jthalpern/jthalpern.github.io/_pages/about.md

 title: "About Me"
 ---

 Hi!
-My name is Jordan Halpern, and I'm a communications professiona living Northern California.
+My name is Jordan Halpern, and I'm a communications professional living Northern California.

 Since 2018, I have independently built and managed a successful digital publishing business, where I have written, edited, and published more than a dozen novels under various pen names—several of which became top-500 bestsellers on Amazon.
 Beyond storytelling, I have driven my books' success through strategic marketing, including graphic design, copywriting, PPC advertising, and email campaigns.
 From concept to completion, I oversee every step of the publishing process, from designing the covers to formatting the finished manuscripts.